okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## policy continuous_access action
 `policy.continuous_access.action`

-**Description:** This event triggers when Okta logs a user out of their configured apps or runs a Workflow in response to an authentication or global session policy violation.
+**Description:** This event is triggered when Okta logs a user out of their configured apps or runs a Workflow in response to an authentication or global session policy violation.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |